 The event included free webinars on a range of topics and the launch of the Sheffield Street Tree Partnership Working Strategy, a management plan for the city’s trees created by local residents and decision makers.

-Several ancient woods have been saved from Eastleigh Borough Council’s development proposals.
-They include some of the Trust’s own ancient woods, Upper Barn & Crowdhill Copses.
+Several ancient woods were saved from Eastleigh Borough Council’s development proposals, including the Trust’s Upper Barn & Crowdhill Copses.

 We recognise the need for more housing across the UK.
 But we’ll continue to press decision makers to put nature and the environment at the top of the agenda when considering new development plans.